MengLu-flw/PhD_Chp3/README.md

 # PhD_Chp3

-This containing all the scripts that are used for Chp3 analaysis and result visualisations.
+This contains all the scripts that are used for Chp3 analayses and result visualisations.